rJefferyXie/Pathfinding-Visualizer/README.md

    * After start and end are defined, your next clicks will place walls or weights.
    * Press the "w" key along with left click to place a weighted node with cost = 9 (normal nodes cost 1).
    * Hold left click and move mouse to place multiple nodes at once.

+Left click on any algorithm to select it, and you can toggle the speed of the algorithm by clicking on the speed button.
+  * Options available for speed: (Slow, Medium, Fast)

 Right click on a node to reset it.
    * Hold right click and move mouse to reset multiple nodes at once.

 Press the "c" key to reset the board.

-Left click on any algorithm to select it, and you can toggle the speed of the algorithm by clicking on the speed button.
-  * Options available for speed: (Slow, Medium, Fast)

-Press the spacebar key to run the algorithm after choosing a pathfinding algorithm.
+Press the spacebar key to start the search after choosing a pathfinding algorithm.

 # Features
 Five Unique Pathfinding Algorithms